seilent/nightcord/sekai/README.md

 # **Sekai**
 Based on Project Sekai.
 Currently only have one theme, based on [25時、ナイトコードで](https://pjsekai.sega.jp/character/unite05/index.html)'s Nightcord theme.
 You can get it [HERE](https://github.com/seilent/nightcord/tree/main/sekai/release).

+For Addon you can find it [HERE](https://github.com/seilent/nightcord-module), just put it at theme folder too and activate as usual.

 ## **Previews**
 #### **Nightcord** Normal Mode